 In this situation, who has the right of way?

-Right Turn on Red vs. U-Turn – Who has the Right of Way?
+U-turn on Green and Right Turn on Red, Who Has the Right of Way?

 Unfortunately, the results of this type of car accident can be devastating and include:

-Whether you were a pedestrian, a bicyclist, or operating car or motorcycle and have been injured in an accident, you should immediately call Jones Law Group at (727) 571-1333 during regular business hours or (727) 753-8657 on weekends or after regular business hours.
+Whether you were operating a car or motorcycle, or you were a pedestrian or bicyclist, and have been injured in an accident, you should immediately call Jones Law Group at (727) 571-1333 during regular business hours or (727) 753-8657 on weekends or after regular business hours.
 We will evaluate your case for free and you will never pay us a dime unless we recover compensation for your injuries.

 Jones Law Group